-Any student found involved in malpractice in completing an assessment task will be awarded a mark of ZERO for that task.
+Any student found involved in malpractice in completing an assessment task may be awarded a mark of ZERO for that task.

-The decision with regard to malpractice having occurred will be taken by the class teacher, in consultation with the Head Teacher of the course involved, and notified immediately to the Principal.
+The decision with regard to malpractice having occurred will be taken by the class teacher, in consultation with the Head Teacher of the course involved, and notified immediately to the Deputy Principal.

-The Principal will establish a committee to review any cases of suspected malpractice and determine the appropriate action should malpractice be proven.
+The Deputy Principal will review any cases of suspected malpractice and determine the appropriate action should malpractice be proven.